 Everyday Applied Geophysics 2: Electromagnetics and Magnetics covers the physical methods permitting the environmental exploration of the sub-surface in 1, 2, 3 or 4 dimensions (the latter for time-lapse in terms of physical environmental state and geometry).
 The book specifically addresses the feasible methods that are accessible and affordable to all users, providing a simple apparatus of electronic diagrams and free, Internet open-source software links for data interpretation.

 - Proposes a practical, accessible and affordable applied geophysics resource for sub-surface environmental exploration

 - Explains the topic's application to groundwater, raw material and resources, agriculture, buried pollutions and archaeology

-Environmental technicians and researchers, students, engineers, universities, local authorities, any enterprise involved in water resource prospection, farmers, pollution surveyors, raw material extractors, notably in developing countries.
-Applied geophysics users without theoretical training.
-Good amateurs.
+Environmental technicians and researchers, students, engineers, universities, local authorities, any enterprise involved in water resource prospection, farmers, pollution surveyors, raw material extractors.
 People without a strong theoretical background in mathematics and physics but full of common sense.
 People interested in ham radios, electronics or certain outdoor activities.
 The book may contribute to an emerging community of geophysics amateurs.

 - No. of pages: